HybridAU/pdftoogg/README.md

 Ideas and bits of code shamelessly ripped from http://picospeaker.tk/ and https://github.com/redacted/XKCD-password-generator

-Requires pdftotext (Should be on most linux systems) and pico2wave which can be found by ```sudo apt-get install libttspico0 libttspico-data libttspico-utils```
+Requires pdftotext (Should be on most linux systems) pico2wave and sox which can be found by ```sudo apt-get install libttspico0 libttspico-data libttspico-utils sox```

 This is free and unencumbered software released into the public domain.